feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 * Feast SDK is being triggered by CI (eg, Github Actions).
 It applies the latest changes from Repository to Feast Registry
 * Airflow manages materialization jobs to ingest data from DWH to Online Store periodically
 * For stream ingestion Feast Python SDK is used in the existing Spark / Beam pipeline
-* Online Features are served via either a Python feature server or a high performance Java Feature Server
+* Online Features are served via either a Python feature server or a high performance Java feature server
-* Both Java Feature Server and Transformation Service are deployed on Kubernetes cluster (via Helm Chart)
+* Both Java feature server and Transformation Service are deployed on Kubernetes cluster (via Helm Chart)
 * Feast Python SDK is called locally to generate a training dataset

 ![From Repository to Production: Feast Production Architecture](production-spark.png)